Working In Night Shifts During Pregnancy – Is It Harmful?

 1. Lack of Sufficient Sleep

-Working the night shift can throw your sleep cycle out of sync, and you may end up getting lesser sleep than expected.
+Working the night shift can throw your sleep cycle out of sync, and you may end up getting less sleep than expected.
 This can affect your immune system which is already lowered due to the pregnancy.
 Also, studies have shown that poor quality of sleep can lead to issues like babies with low birth weight.

 2. Change in Cardiac Rhythms